Victorien-Goudeau/Victorien-Goudeau/README.md

 ⚡ About Me:

-* I'm currently working at SQLI as developper for SPA, LaCimade & EduService.
+* I'm currently working at SQLI as full stack developper.
 * i'm studying at CESI Engineering School in computer Science.
 * I'm passionate about the artificial intelligence
 * If you want to see more about me, you can check my LinkedIn in my Bio !